simplic/documentation/dev/csharp/framework/navigation commands/add_command.md

 ## Execute command

 If a command is executed, the `ExecuteCommand` of the service will be invoked.
-The following examples shows how to handle the execution:
+The following examples show how to handle the execution:

 ```
 // Handle commands